Inam Ghani appointed new IG Punjab: sources

 LAHORE: Inam Ghani has been appointed as new police chief after the federal government decided to remove Inspector General (IG) Punjab Shoaib Dastagir from his post, ARY News reported on Tuesday.

-Special Assistant to Prime Minister on Political Communication Shahbaz Gill confirmed the reports of the change and announced that Inam Ghani would be the new IG Punjab.
+Special Assistant to Prime Minister on Political Communication Shahbaz Gill confirmed the reports of the change and took to Twitter to make the announcement that Inam Ghani would be the new IG Punjab.

 While congratulating him on the new appointment, Shahbaz Gill hoped that he would serve the province better.
 “I have an experience of working with him and have found him as a thorough and polite gentleman,” he said.